dcavar/sociallenseonline.github.io/docs/index.md

 # Contest Timeline

-Following are a list of important contest dates (all Sunday afternoons).
+The following are a list of important contest dates (all Sunday afternoons).
 Please direct students and educators to our website for updates and detailed descriptions of each competitive workshop session.
 Students are expected to participate in all meetings.

 **Application Deadline: September 20, 2019**